Skip to main content

 Maritime Litigation FAQ

-Common exhibits include bills of lading, charter parties, marine insurance policies, vessel certificates, crew records, voyage logs, incident reports, marine surveys, cargo manifests, and navigational charts.
+Common maritime exhibits include: bills of lading, charter parties, marine insurance policies, vessel certificates, crew lists and medical records, voyage logs, incident reports, marine surveys, cargo manifests, photographs, and navigational charts.

 Maritime cases often involve international documents.
-Upload originals and certified translations as separate exhibits.
+Upload original language documents and certified translations as separate exhibits.
 ExhibitPrep handles documents in any language.

-Organize by issue: employment records, medical records, incident documentation, and damages.
+For Jones Act cases, organize exhibits by issue: employment records, medical records and treatment, incident documentation, and damages.
 Use date prefixes for chronological ordering within each category.

 Can I stamp marine survey reports?

 Yes.
 Upload survey reports as PDFs.
-ExhibitPrep stamps appropriately while preserving technical details and photographs.
+ExhibitPrep stamps the first page and can add consistent stamps throughout multi-page surveys while preserving technical details.

 Navigate Your Maritime Case with Professional Exhibits